-Would you like to explore some of Texas’ prettiest mountains?
+Would you like to explore some of the Mountains In Texas?
 There’s no need to worry!
 Lone Star State isn’t usually associated with mountains if you’re like us.

 Instead, you might think of cattle or even the Dallas Cowboys!
-A number of mountain ranges can be found in Texas, which is surprising considering its low elevation!
+Several mountain ranges can be found in Texas, which is surprising considering its low elevation!

 Visit Texas and you will enjoy climbing, hiking, and enjoying the beautiful views offered by the mountains.

 It’s a great opportunity for outdoor enthusiasts and mountaineers alike because everything is bigger in Texas!